 |Rachel Williams||7 - 8 pm||Foundation||£8 per session paid monthly in advance|

 In the event of a cancellation or postponement of any Agility activity, it will, if possible, be posted on the Agility page and on the Club's Facebook site - please keep watch!
 If there is bad weather and you want to know whether a class is cancelled, again look at the Agility page, Facebook or phone the contact number you will have been given - it is your responsibility to find out whether a class is still going ahead.

-The SL will be running this year (2019/20).
+The SL is not running this year (winter 2020/21).
 For information, there are eight matches; four at home and four away.
 This is for Grades 1 & 2 as well as young Grade 3 dogs in their first year of competing.
 The most important thing is that the dogs (and us) have fun and everyone gets as much out of the opportunity as possible.
 You need to be able to travel to the away matches as well as the home ones (usually Sundays).
 We will be arranging training sessions - keep an eye on the FB page or website for details, and for dates of the matches.

 First match - Sunday 24th November, away at Wye Valley

 For information: all dogs must be grade 3 or above.